Our Verdict

 Navigation

-The Roborock E4 is an excellent navigator, with the exception of its poor poo-avoidance (the Achilles heel of many robot vacuums, across the board).
+The Roborock E4 is an excellent navigator, with the exception of its poor poo-avoidance (the Achilles' heel of many robot vacuums, across the board).
 It recognizes obstacles well, methodically moves around furniture without abusing furniture legs, and navigates all parts of the room neatly and evenly.
-All things that are remarkable for how modestly priced it is.
+All things that are remarkable for its modest pricing.
 Still, it should be noted that the E4 was markedly slower than average in its cleaning runs.

-When docking, the E4 successfully avoided objects on its way back, though it did have to make some occasional adjustments or a second attempt during its approach.
+When docking, the E4 successfully avoided objects on its return, although it occasionally required adjustments or a second attempt during its approach.

 Home Coverage

-The Roborock E4 is limited in its home coverage features and functions.
-It has no multi-room or multi-story mapping features, is only decent at cleaning edges, and has no way to configure virtual barriers or user-specified no-go-zones (such as a child's playroom or particularly cluttered areas).
+The Roborock E4 lacks multi-room and multi-story mapping features, performs only decently at cleaning edges, and lacks the ability to configure virtual barriers or user-specified no-go zones (such as a child's playroom or particularly cluttered areas).

 That's not to say the robot isn't intelligent.
-It does an above-average job via a spiral-based algorithmic path in covering single rooms and avoiding obstacles, resulting in fairly thorough coverage.
-However, its single-room coverage performance was not good enough to make up for the lack of full home coverage features that we often see in other models.
+It performs above-average coverage via a spiral-based algorithmic path, effectively covering single rooms and avoiding obstacles, resulting in fairly thorough coverage.
+However, its single-room coverage performance was not sufficient to compensate for the lack of full-home coverage features that are often found in other models.

 Carpet Cleaning